open-component-model/ocm/examples/lib/tour/06-signing-component-versions/README.md

 ## Running the examples

-You can just call the main program with some config file option (`--config <file>`) and the name of the scenario.
+You can call the main program with a config file option (`--config <file>`) and the name of the scenario.
 The config file should have the following content:

 ```yaml